Institute of Church Music

 The following instruments are currently available for instrumental instruction or exams in the organ major in cooperation with the churches: The Karl Schuke organ of the Melanchthon church in the institute building (IV/ped./50 stops), the Göckel organ in St. Peter (III/ped./57 stops), the Rieger organ in St. Margareta (III/Ped./40).
 In addition, the University has access to instruments by the organ builders Albiez (III/Ped), Grenzing (II/Ped), Beckerath (II/Ped), Mayer (2 new instruments III/Ped), two historically significant instruments (South German Baroque organ/Italian Renaissance organ) as well as a whole number of other smaller instruments for various purposes.
-A large concert and instruction organ being newly constructed by the Rieger organ building company is being planned with completion expected for the summer semester of 2019.
+Since 2019 the Robert Schumann Conservatory has an own large concert and instruction organ constructed by the Rieger organ building company.
+The instrument is located in the Albertus Magnus church nearby the conservatory.
 In addition, if required, the university's extensive range of instruments is available.

 Which ensembles exist?